Monday, December 27, 2021

 Idea journals are for writers or artists that have so many ideas we need to carry journals around with us to sketch or jot them down.
 Inspiration comes at strange times.
 The muse shows up when you are at your desk working or already have too many projects.
 We need the idea to come in contact with paper or phone app before we lose it.
 Generally, we have a million projects going on and will go down the list of ideas as we finish current projects and need more.
 That idea journal is great for that.

 An off-shoot of idea journals is observation journals.
 Most artists base their art on real people.
 Writers take characters from real life.
-Lots of people carry journals and sketchbooks for his purpose.
+Lots of people carry journals and sketchbooks for this purpose.
 For this reason, I count a book of observations as a journal.
 People watching may seem odd to some humans, but writers and artists do it all the time.

 Another reason people journal is taking notes on games.
 Gamers who do puzzle games specifically have to or they don't solve the game.
 I have been creating a walkthrough journal that includes all my Nancy Drew collection in the same notebook.
 Some gamers created fancy-looking ones with flaps.
 Others have them in a messy format.
 It depends on the game and gamer you are looking at.